-If the student or the instructor feels dissatisfied with the decision regarding the grievance rendered by the department (or division) chair, either may appeal the decision to the Academic Dean within one week of the unsatisfactory decision.
+If the student or the instructor feels dissatisfied with the decision regarding the grievance rendered by the department (or division) chair, either may appeal the decision to the Provost within one week of the unsatisfactory decision.
 This appeal must be in writing and must indicate why an appeal should be heard.
-The Academic Dean shall ask the department (or division) chair for the written record of the grievance procedure to that point.
-Through consultation with the Dean of Students, the grievance shall be reviewed and the appeal considered.
-The decision of this appeal body shall be final.
+The Provost shall ask the department (or division) chair (or program coordinator/dean) for the written record of the grievance procedure to that point.
+The decision of the Provost is final.